sunshinephotocart/sunshine-photo-cart/readme.txt

 * Fix - Password required text when guest checkout enabled on Checkout page
 * Fix - Recent orders adjust for guest checkout
 * Add - Show related galleries in admin Order list view
+* Add - When viewing gallery edit screen, new meta box to show all orders associated with the gallery
 * Change - Improved order history in user Account
 * Add - Return to last gallery viewed link on Cart page
 * Fix - Invoice in admin to better handle special characters
 * Fix - Issue with WordPress welcome panel always being shown
 * Fix - Additional strings made translatable
+* Fix - Cart totals CSS for mobile site
+* Fix - Better process for adding auto discounts
+* Change - No more ShareThis.com, now using direct links to social sharing services

 = 2.5.3 =
 * Fix - Update process for moving files to sunshine folder when using Amazon S3

 = 2.5.2 =
 * Fix - Clear cart after order
 * Fix - Additional filters when adding order to help payment gateways

 = 2.5.1 =